-Earthaven is an independent-income community, which means each community member is responsible for earning her or his own living.
+Earthaven is an independent-income community, which means each community member is responsible for earning their own living.
 Below are some of our businesses and other ways some of our members earn a living.

 We are in the process of developing our own village-scale economy, and so encourage Earthaven members to make a living here in the village, by operating their own small-scale ecologically sound businesses, by hiring each other whenever possible, or by telecommuting to outside jobs.
 We also encourage members, when possible, to invest in other members’ homesite development projects and businesses.
 We would someday like to establish our own small credit union, through which we could deposit funds and make loans to our members for homesites, home construction, on-site business development, and so on.

-Hardy perennial trees, shrubs, vines, and herbaceous perennials for food, medicine, and other uses, specifically adapted for soil and climatic conditions of Katuah Bioregion and surrounding regions.
-Thirty years’ experience designing gardens, landscapes, and other outdoor projects in the Southeast and other regions. www.usefulplants.org; 828-669-1759; chuck~at~earthaven.org.
+Useful Plants Nursery.
+Lyndon Felps.
+Hardy perennial trees, shrubs, vines, and herbaceous perennials for food, medicine, and other uses, specifically adapted for soil and climatic conditions of the Katuah Bioregion and surrounding regions. www.usefulplants.org; 828-669-6517.

 A number of Earthaven members make their living by teaching classes on various aspects of natural and community living, and by offering consulting services.
 The skills these experienced and visionary teachers brought to Earthaven are part of what makes Earthaven the success it is today.
 Nationally recognized, most of these teachers offer their services both at Earthaven and at other locations.